Royal Lao Navy: Navy ranks

+Rank insignia

 Branch and unit insignia

-There were no arm-of-service designations as such in the Royal Lao Navy, although when wearing Khaki service dress or US OG jungle fatigues, naval personnel skills and trades were identified by collar badges, in either metal pin-on or cloth embroidered versions.
-These were worn on the left collar only by ratings and on both collars by enlisted ranks as per in the RLA.
+There were no arm-of-service designations as such in the Royal Lao Navy, although when wearing Beige-Khaki service dress or U.S. OG jungle fatigues, naval personnel skills and trades were identified by collar badges, in either metal pin-on or cloth embroidered versions.
+These were worn on the left collar only by Ratings and on both collars by enlisted ranks as per in the RLA.

+Following the French example, Laotian Navy officers initially wore metal riverine squadron insignia suspended from pocket hangers over their right breast button; enlisted personnel wore cloth versions on the left shoulder.
+By the 1960s, pocket hangers had been phased out in the MRL and all ranks wore cloth embroidered or printed shoulder riverine squadron insignia.
+Yellow and subdued nametapes were occasionally worn above either the left or the right shirt (or jacket) pocket on field dress; black plastic nameplates with white lettering were worn with the service and dress uniforms.